Canadian Major Indoor Soccer League: 2007 season

 For 2007, the CMISL played a "Showcase Season" or an exhibition schedule to create interest and test the markets.

-The first match of the "Showcase" was held on March 10, 2007, at the Stampede Corral in Calgary and was played between the Edmonton Drillers and Calgary United FC, while the final match was played on April 1, 2007, in Winnipeg, at the MTS Centre, between Edmonton and the Winnipeg Alliance FC.
+The first match of the "Showcase" was held on March 10, 2007, at the Stampede Corral in Calgary and was played between the Edmonton Drillers and Calgary United FC, while the final match was played on April 1 in Winnipeg, at the MTS Centre, between Edmonton and the Winnipeg Alliance FC.
 In all, each CMISL franchise held a home doubleheader, leading to an uneven number of games between the teams.
 Edmonton played the most with six games played, as they were the road team for three of the four doubleheaders.
 The Saskatoon Accelerators on the other hand played only two games, as they did not play a single road game.

 2008 season

-The CMISL released its 2008 schedule via press release on October 25, 2007, and held an accompanying press conference at Servus Place in St. Albert.
+The CMISL released its 2008 schedule via press release on October 25, 2007, and held an accompanying press conference at Servus Place in St. Albert, Alberta.
 The league kicked off its inaugural season on January 19, 2008, with a tournament involving all the teams, hosted by Calgary United FC at the Stampede Corral in Calgary.

-A "showcase" match had been scheduled for December 1, 2007, and December 2, 2007, between the Edmonton Drillers and the Prince George FC, but on November 10, 2007, it was reported the series had been rescheduled to April 5, 2008, and April 6, 2008.
-The game is being played in Prince George at the CN Centre.
+A "showcase" match had been scheduled for December 1 and 2, 2007, between the Edmonton Drillers and the Prince George FC, but on November 10, the series was rescheduled to April 5 and 6, 2008.
+The game was played in Prince George, British Columbia, at the CN Centre.
 Four other pre-season exhibition games were scheduled between the Edmonton Drillers and Saskatoon Accelerators.
-Two of these games will be held in St. Albert at the Servus Place and two will be held in Saskatoon at the Credit Union Centre.
+Two of these games were held in St. Albert at the Servus Place and two were held in Saskatoon at the Credit Union Centre.
 All were held between December 28, 2007, and January 6, 2008.

 2009 season

-As the league has become affiliated with the Professional Arena Soccer League in the United States, the Edmonton Drillers and Saskatoon Accelerators will play four soccer games and the Calgary United FC will play eight games against the PASL teams.
-Edmonton and Saskatoon will play two home games and two road games and Calgary will play four home games and four road games against PASL teams.
-In the CMISL portion of the schedule each team will play eight games.
-This will see Edmonton play six home games and two road games, Saskatoon play two home games and six road games and Calgary play six home games and two road games.
+As the league became affiliated with the Professional Arena Soccer League (PASL) in the United States, the Edmonton Drillers and Saskatoon Accelerators played four soccer games and the Calgary United FC played eight games against the PASL teams.
+Edmonton and Saskatoon played two home games and two road games and Calgary played four home games and four road games against PASL teams.
+In the CMISL portion of the schedule each team played eight games.
+This saw Edmonton play six home games and two road games, Saskatoon play two home games and six road games and Calgary play six home games and two road games.

-The playoffs will feature the CMISL champion taking part in an interlocking championship with the winners of the PASL and the winner of the Mexican Liga Mexicana de Futbol Rapido.
-It has not been announced what format the CMISL championship will take.
+The playoffs featured the CMISL champion taking part in an interlocking championship with the winners of the PASL and the winner of the Mexican Liga Mexicana de Futbol Rapido.